• Skip to primary navigation

 Meal planning basics

 2. Create a shopping list based on your meal plan.
-Make sure to check what you already have so you aren't wasting money on something you already have.
+Make sure to check what you already have so you aren't wasting money!

 3. Go grocery shopping and stick to your list.
 If you are very busy, I love using grocery pick up like Instacart or Walmart grocery pick up.
-Instacart saves me an incredible amount of time every single week.
+Instacart saves me an incredible amount of time when I use it.
 I "shop" while in my bed on Saturday night and on Sunday I pick up my food without having to step foot in the store.

 9 Meal Planning tips for busy moms